SchoolOfCode/final-project_front-end-retro-boomin/PLAN.md

 - place the all button on mobile ✅
 - make the opacity of the required lighter ✅
 - align nav hamburger menu icon to left (use material icon for it to get rid of the misalignment)

+> > > > sat 13th august

+- add cursor: 'pointer' to clickable area of recipe cards ✅
+- change description on homepage to: Instructions / Method